 Summer in the city

-Yellowknife's summer days stretch on well past your bedtime, and both locals and visitors tend to take full advantage.
+Yellowknife's summer days stretch on well past your bedtime and both locals and visitors tend to take full advantage.

-If you'd rather cook your own meals, Yellowknife's weekly farmer's market is a great place to pick up fresh produce and meats.
+If you'd rather cook your own meals, Yellowknife's seasonal farmer's market is a great place to pick up fresh produce and meats.
 Try some fresh fish caught that morning in Great Slave Lake, and cook it up on the grill along those very same shores.

 Winter in the city

 As in the summer, Yellowknife also hosts winter festivals.
-Every March, head out on to Yellowknife Bay for the Snow King Festival, during which concerts, art, and parties are hosted in and around a huge snow castle.
+Every March, head out on to Yellowknife Bay for the Snow King Festival, during which concerts, art and parties are hosted in and around a huge snow castle.

 We’ve saved the best for last.